0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/consensus/zkEVM/PolygonZkEVMExistentEtrog.md

 |`_lastAccInputHash` | bytes32 | Acc input hash

 ## Events

-### UpdateEtrogSequence
+### `UpdateEtrogSequence`

+Emitted when the system is updated to a etrog using this contract, and contains the set up etrog transaction.

 ```solidity
   event UpdateEtrogSequence(
   )
 ```

-Emitted when the system is updated to a etrog using this contract, contain the set up etrog transaction